cloud66/help-old/_posts/tutorials/1900-09-26-ssl-termination-on-load-balancers.md

 <ul class="article-list">
 <li>
-You can then use the Cloud 66 [CustomConfig](/stack-features/custom-config.html) to configure the HAProxy configuration file as shown below.
+You can then use the Cloud 66 <a href="http://help.cloud66.com/stack-definition/custom-config.html">CustomConfig</a> to configure the HAProxy configuration file as shown below.
 If you're not using Cloud 66, you have to make these changes manually in your <i>/etc/haproxy/haproxy.cfg</i> file.
 </li>
 </ul>